rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/software.md

 The advantage of packages from the OS is that they are there by default and available to all users of the system.
 The disadvantage of packages from the OS is that there can be only one version of a package in the _default_ location.
-For some scientific analysis you may need a different version version than for another analysis.
+For some scientific analysis you may need a different version than for another analysis.
-Hence we often need multiple versions of software packages installed side by side and we have to be able to select a specific version for a specific analysis.
+Hence, we often need multiple versions of software packages installed side by side and we have to be able to select a specific version for a specific analysis.
-This is where all others options below come into play: the mechanisms vary, but they all - on way or another - modify the _search paths_ to make specific versions of software available in your environment.
+This is where all others options below come into play: the mechanisms vary, but they all - one way or another - modify the _search paths_ to make specific versions of software available in your environment.

 ## 2. Modules installed with EasyBuild by admins